ksu-cs-textbooks/cs-zero/content/00-introduction/06-cis115-syllabus/_index.md

 ### Assignments

 {{% notice warning%}}
 Assignments are to be completed without any collaboration with classmates or other outside help unless otherwise stated.
-Any unauthorized aid may result in a sanction for the course and report submitted to the Academic Honor Council.
-The standard policy for this course, a violation of the Honor Pledge/Code will result in an automatic 0 for the assignment and the violation will be reported to the Honor System.
-A second violation will result in an XF in the course.
-Sanctions will apply to **ALL** parties involved in the violation.
-Posting or viewing course content (*homework, labs, etc.*) on study sites and alike (*Chegg, StackOverflow, etc.*) will result in an XF in the course.
+It is crucial that all work you do is your own.
+Posting (even if you don't get a response) course content on Stack Overflow, Chegg, or other similar websites is expressly forbidden.
+This includes viewing posts as well.
+It also includes viewing solutions to course content that has not been provided to you through canvas by your instructor or TA.
+We have a **ZERO tolerance** policy in regard to academic dishonesty.
+Any violation of this policy will result in an immediate XF for the course.

-**Note that depending on what the first violation is, the sanction may be worse than just a 0 for the assignment**
+    *If you are struggling in the course or you have doubts on something, please ask!
+Your instructors and TAs are here to help!*
 {{% /notice %}}

 There will be some programming or written assignments given from time to time that must be completed outside of class.
 It is acceptable to communicate with other students about the concepts in the assignment if you do not understand it, but you should not discuss the details of how the assignment should be completed.
 Your submission should be your own work, or the work of your small group if allowed by the instructor.
 Some work will require you to look up certain programming syntax and techniques on the internet, **but** there is a fine line between learning and copying! ***When in doubt, ask!***